skip to content

 00:16:49 - Greg Schier

-We're trying to build our infrastructure to be multi region.
+We're trying to build our infrastructure to be multi-region.
 We just haven't got there yet.
-But yeah, definitely right now everything's in west.
-And we're like, that's something.
-That's a big thing that's on the roadmap for the next little while.
+But yeah, definitely, right now everything's in West, and that's a big thing that's on the roadmap for the next little while.

 00:17:04 - Anthony Campolo

 Cool.
 Yeah.
-But in the, in the meantime, you just want to figure out some way stick a CDN in front of your application, which there's of course many, many, many ways of doing that.
+But in the meantime, you just want to figure out some way to stick a CDN in front of your application, which there are, of course, many, many, many ways of doing that.

 00:17:14 - Greg Schier